Run a CAP Application on Kyma

 You use the cds deploy

-command to create an HDI container on CF and deploy the database schema to the container.
+command to create an HDI container on Cloud Foundry and deploy the database schema to the container.

-Make sure that you're logged in to a Cloud Foundry account where an SAP HANA Cloud instance and entitlement for the service plan hana
+Make sure that you are logged in to a Cloud Foundry account where an SAP HANA Cloud instance and entitlement for the service plan hana

 hdi-shared

-is available or you use an SAP CP Trial account, just run:
+is available or you use an SAP BTP Trial account, run:

 -